kaitorr07/Kaito-Raymundo-AI-Portfolio/README.md

-# A collection of everything for my AI career.
+# A collection of everything that I've done that's AI-related.
 # Components
 Composed of Labs and Projects
 # Labs
-Labs contain different aspects of ML and AI model training.
+Labs contain different aspects of AI model training.
 # Projects
 Projects can be found inside their respective folders.